yjlo123/runtime-tutorial/raw.md

 prt 'end'
 ```

-There are four other jump instructions which only jump when a certain condition is true.
+Four other jump instructions only jump when a certain condition is true.

 ```code-block
 jeq V V L